l-teles/steampipe-plugin-detectify/README.md

     cvss_scores -> 'cvss_3_1' ->> 'severity' as "Severity",
     host as "Asset",
     title as "Title",
-    CASE
+    case
-      WHEN source ->> 'value' = 'surface-monitoring' THEN 'EASM' ELSE 'WebApp Scan'
+      when source ->> 'value' = 'surface-monitoring' then 'EASM' else 'WebApp Scan'
-    END as "Source",
+    end as "Source",
     location as "URL",
-    definition ->> 'description' as "Description" from detectify_finding where status NOT IN ('accepted_risk','patched','false_positive')
+    definition ->> 'description' as "Description" from detectify_finding where status not in ('accepted_risk','patched','false_positive');
 ```

 ```